 The notice of appeal from Level One to Level Two.

+Any other documents submitted by the complainant at Level Two.

-The written response issued at Level Two and any attachments.
+The decision issued at Level Two and any attachments.

 All other documents relied upon by the administration in reaching the Level Two decision.

-The appeal shall be limited to the issues and documents considered at Level Two, except that if at the Level Three hearing the administration intends to rely on evidence not included in the Level Two record, the administration shall provide the student or parent notice of the nature of the evidence at least three days before the hearing.

-The District shall determine whether the complaint will be presented in open or closed meeting in accordance with the Texas Open Meetings Act and other applicable law.
+The complainant may request that the complaint be heard in open or closed meeting.
+The District shall honor that request unless the Texas Open Meetings Act or other applicable law requires otherwise.
 [See BE]

-The presiding officer may set reasonable time limits and guidelines for the presentation, including an opportunity for the student or parent and administration to each make a presentation and provide rebuttal and an opportunity for questioning by the Board.
-The Board shall hear the complaint and may request that the administration provide an explanation for the decisions at the preceding levels.
+At the meeting, the presiding officer may set reasonable time limits and guidelines for the presentation, including an opportunity for the complainant and administration to each make a presentation and provide rebuttal and an opportunity for questioning by Board members.

-In addition to any other record of the Board meeting required by law, the Board shall prepare a separate record of the Level Three presentation.
-The Level Three presentation, including the presentation by the student or parent or the student’s representative, any presentation from the administration, and questions from the Board with responses, shall be recorded by audio recording, video/audio recording, or court reporter.
+In addition to any other record of the meeting required by law, the Board or Board committee shall prepare a separate record of the Level Three presentation.
+The Level Three presentation, including the presentation by the complainant or the complainant’s representative, any presentation from the administration, and questions from Board members with responses, shall be recorded by audio recording, video/audio recording, or court reporter.